inToneWasTaken/SpleeterColab/README.md

 # SpleeterColab
-A Google Colab notebook to perform source separation using Deezer's Spleeter library.
+A Google Colab notebook for performing source separation using Deezer's Spleeter library.